-The bank operates four of its five offices in this assessment area.
-Of the four offices, two are located in middle-income tracts and two are located in upper-income tracts.
-Since the last examination, the bank did not open any branches in this assessment area, but did close one limited-service office that was located in an upper-income tract.
-Based on its branch network and other service delivery systems, the bank is well positioned to deliver financial services to substantially all of the assessment area.
+The bank operates five of its six total branches (83.3 percent) in this assessment area.
+Three branches are located in upper-income census tracts, and two are located in middle-income tracts.
+During this review period, the bank opened one branch in this assessment area in November 2023 in Yalobusha County, thereby expanding the assessment area to include Yalobusha County.
+Based on this branch network and full-service online banking capabilities, the bank is well positioned to deliver financial services to the entirety of this assessment area.